-There are two ways in which outside users can use the RARAF facilities: through service-based experiments or through a collaborative interaction.
-As described in more detail on their separate pages, Service is generally characterized by a routine operation of our current technologies, in which we provide support but not necessarily significant intellectual input.
-By contrast, a Collaboration experiment involves the development of new technologies for microbeam studies, and typically involves close collaboration with RARAF staff.
+There are two ways in which outside users can use the RARAF facilities: through service-based experiments or through collaborative interaction.
+As described in more detail on their separate pages, Service is generally characterized by routine operation of our current technologies, in which we provide support but not necessarily significant intellectual input.
+By contrast, a Collaboration experiment involves the development of new technologies for microbeam studies and typically involves close collaboration with RARAF staff.
 We welcome both types of interactions.

 To maintain high scientific standards, all experiment applications are evaluated by RARAF staff and, in the case of collaborative studies, by the RARAF External Advisory Committee.
 All prospective users must abide by our collaboration and service policy.